AkashBalani/AWS-Cloud-Native-Application/README.md

 For getting the Grafana Password use the following command `kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

+In the EFK stack, Kibana is deployed as a LoadBalancer Please make changes if you dont want these as Load Balancers as they can incur significant charges!
+To view Kibana Endpoint use the following command `kubectl get svc -n kube-system`